ALmozahmi/Comparison-Models/README.md

 <h1>Features</h1>

-Implements and benchmarks Random Forest, Monodepth2, MiDaS, and SVM + XGBoost for monocular depth estimation.
+Implements and benchmarks Random Forest, Monodepth2,and SVM + XGBoost for monocular depth estimation.
 Evaluates models using Root Mean Squared Error (RMSE).
 Uses a subset of NYU Depth V2 for training and evaluation.